openshift/enhancements/enhancements/microshift/microshift-storage-version-migrator.md

 Areas where we can improve is by shutting down the Trigger service once the initial migrations are done.
-Given the nature of MicroShift and its deployment strategy, running a trigger the whole time is not necessary.
+Given the nature of MicroShift and its deployment strategy, running a trigger the whole time may not be necessary.

 ### Workflow Description